Code-Institute-Submissions/portfolio-13/README.md

 Without sounding big headed I’d like to say I received personal inspiration from myself as I had hit a bit of a low point in my career and rely heavily on a huge amount of creativity and dug down deep and found a guiding force.

 I’d like to thank my two mentors for their support and advice Brian Macharia and Akshat Garg.
-I’d like to further extend that to the tutors at the code institute.
+I’d like to further extend that to the majority of the tutors at the code institute.